-A student who wishes to change curriculum programs (major), including a change within the same division, must complete and submit a Change of Major form to the Student Records office.
-Students must meet with their current and new academic advisors to ascertain that admissions requirements for the new major have been met and to complete the Change of Major form.
-Students receiving financial assistance or Veterans benefits should inform the Financial Assistance Office or Veterans Services Office of the change of major.
-Upon completion of the change of major process, students will be admitted to the new program of study.
+A student who wishes to charge curriculum programs (major), including a charge within the same division, must complete and submit a Charge of Major form to the Student Records office.
+Students must meet with their current and new academic advisors to ascertain that admissions requirements for the new major have been met and to complete the Charge of Major form.
+Students receiving financial assistance or Veterans benefits should inform the Financial Assistance Office or Veterans Services Office of the charge of major.
+Upon completion of the charge of major process, students will be admitted to the new program of study.